glamstack/google-auth-sdk/README.md

 1. This allows us to automate using GitLab CI/CD to automate the version tagging process based on the date the pipeline job runs.
 1. We update each of our project `composer.json` files that use this package to specific or new version numbers during scheduled change windows without worrying about differences and/or breaking changes with "staying up to date with the latest version".
 We don't maintain any forks or divergent branches.
 1. Our packages use underlying packages in your existing Laravel application, so keeping your Laravel application version up-to-date addresses most security concerns.

-#### API Scopes

-Authentication will fail if the api scopes requested is not configured for the Google Account.

-You can learn more about the Authorization Scopes required by referencing the [Google API Explorer](https://developers.google.com/apis-explorer) documentation for the specific REST endpoint.

-## Google Workspace API Connections

-#### Subject Email

-> This variable is only used by Google Workspace API and other services that use [Domain-Wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).
-If you are only using the SDK for Google Cloud API services, you do not need to include this variable during initialization.

-By default the `client_email` field will be used as the 'Subject Email'.
-However, if you are utilizing this SDK to authenticate with any Google Endpoints that require [Domain-Wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) then you will have to add the `subject_email` key during initialization.

-This email address is that of a user account in Google Workspace that contains the appropriate Administrative rights for the APIs that will be utilized.
-When developing or testing applications, this can be the email address of the developer or test account.

-When running in production, this should be the email address of a bot service account that you have created as a Google Workspace user that has permissions scoped to the automation that your application provides.

-## Google Cloud Platform API Connections

-TODO: This is a placeholder for documentation after we have implemented and tested the GCP API endpoints.

 ## Logging Configuration